Rei-SwitchBot/faq/en-us/Meter.md

 Please note that the Hub Series product has been added to the SwitchBot App.
 (Hub series products: Hub Mini/Hub 2)

-4. We will show you how to connect a Meter to SwitchBot Hub Mini/Hub 2.
+4. We will show you how to connect a Meter/Meter Plus to SwitchBot Hub Mini/Hub 2.

 Launch the SwitchBot App and log in.

-Tap the applicable Meter.
+Tap the applicable Meter/Meter Plus.

 Tap the gear icon in the top right.